Is Your Brand In Adolescence?

 It happens to the savviest business owners and brand champions.
 The brand that you know and love and that bears the markings of your careful stewardship seems to have run out of steam or plateaued.

 It could be that you have a Brand in Adolescence on your hands.
 If you are wondering if your brand has become the new teenager in your life, ask yourself the following questions:

 - Has your brand’s growth stalled?
 Though you have been doing the same things you have done for ages to market the brand, performance has stagnated or become inconsistent.
 Something has changed, and you can’t put your finger on what it is.

-- Is your brand between 13 and 25 years old?
+- Is your brand between 9 and 25 years old?
 Yes, 25.
 Adolescence can last far longer than we’d all like to admit!

 Don’t sweat it.
-But do heed the call now and give your adolescent brand the attention it needs if more than a couple of the symptoms above strike home for you.
+But do heed the call now and give your adolescent brand the attention it needs if two or more of the symptoms above strike home for you.

 Contact me today to talk about how to regain your brand’s momentum.